uswds/uswds-site/pages/documentation/settings.md

 ### Where to include your configuration
 Full instructions for setting up Sass files for USWDS can be found in [Phase 2 of the Getting Started for Developers]({{ site.baseurl }}/documentation/getting-started/developers/phase-two-compile/#step-1-set-up-your-projects-sass-entry-point) guide.

-The important thing to note is that your settings configuration must be included  **before including the main USWDS Sass**.
+The important thing to note is that your settings configuration must be loaded **before including the main USWDS Sass**.
 Some example setups are provided below:

 #### Example 1
 If you configure settings in a separate file, your setup would look something like this: